 KVD900 for HAE

-KVD900 is an oral plasma kallikrein inhibitor and the most advanced compound in our portfolio of candidates for the treatment of hereditary angioedema (HAE), with Phase 2 data expected in late 2019.
+KVD900 is an oral plasma kallikrein inhibitor and the most advanced compound in our portfolio of candidates for the treatment of hereditary angioedema (HAE), with Phase 2 clinical trial enrollment expected to complete in 2019 and data in 2020.

 In mid-2018, we released data from a first-in-human Phase 1 trial, investigating the safety, tolerability and exposure to KVD900.
 The placebo-controlled study recruited 84 healthy volunteers and included single-ascending dose, formulation and food-effect cross-over phases.
 68 subjects received KVD900 and of those, 18 received the maximum 600 mg dose.
 No serious adverse events (SAEs) were reported, and of the 45 adverse events (AEs), 19 were treatment emergent.
 All AEs were considered mild except a single AE of headache reported at the 10 mg dose.
 One GI AE was reported 3 days following dosing during the food-effect phase and was considered unlikely related to treatment.
 Maximum plasma concentrations of KVD900 were achieved around one hour following administration of the capsule formulation.
 The intended commercial tablet formulation was absorbed more rapidly and resulted in higher plasma concentrations than the capsules delivering 95% inhibition of plasma kallikrein within 30 minutes, with effective concentrations lasting for up to 10 hours.
 The food effect cohort showed that dosing after food had little impact on the pharmacodynamic profile of the drug.